Water leak detection

-Our automated systems alert us immediately to drops in pressure in a network in the event of a major leak but slow leaks, caused by pipe failure, tree roots, service providers or construction activity, can be harder to identify.
+Our automated systems alert us immediately to drops in pressure in a network for major leaks.
+Slow leaks though, caused by pipe failure, tree roots, service providers or construction activity, can be harder to identify.

-Undetected leaks can waste huge volumes of water and cause extensive damage that is both costly and disruptive to repair when identified.
-In 2019/20, we estimated water loss in the Ōtaki water network could be as high as 293,000 m3 a year which is a loss of 233 litres per person per day.
+Undetected leaks can waste huge volumes of water and cause extensive damage that's expensive and disruptive to repair.
+In 2019/20, we estimated water loss in the Ōtaki water network could be as high as 293,000 cubic metres a year, a loss of 233 litres per person per day.

 Hunting for leaks in Ōtaki

-In April 2021, we will undertake thermal imaging of our waterpipe network in Ōtaki as part of our leak detection programme.
+In April 2021 we started thermal imaging of our water pipe network in Ōtaki as part of our leak detection programme.

-In previous years, we have used traditional technologies to “listen” for leaks using specialist equipment.
-This can work well if the leaking water makes noise and the network contains copper or steel pipes but can be ineffective when monitoring Polybutylene pipes – the silent leakers - like those used in the Ōtaki network.
+Previously we've used traditional technologies to “listen” for leaks using specialist equipment.
+This works well if the leaking water makes noise and the network contains copper or steel pipes, but isn't as effective when monitoring Polybutylene pipes – the silent leakers – like those used in the Ōtaki network.

-During summer and autumn, soil temperatures are warmer than the water carried through our water pipes and if a leak is present, it cools the surrounding area making thermal imaging a quick and effective way of scanning for issues.
+During summer and autumn, soil temperatures are warmer than the water carried through our water pipes.
+Leaks cool the surrounding area, making thermal imaging a quick and effective way of checking for issues.

 The camera is set to a thermal range that only picks up differences in ground and water temperatures.
 When set to this thermal range and travelling at height, people on the street are unidentifiable.
-The drone will not be surveying private property and the camera cannot see into houses or cars.
+The drone will not be surveying private property, and the camera can't see into houses or cars.
 Everything that’s not our pipe network appears as darkened objects in the images we capture.

-This work will be undertaken by specialist contractor Cardno and the drone will be piloted by a trained operator who is certified for night time operations and complies with aviation safety protocols.
+This work is carried out by specialist contractor Cardno, and the drone piloted by a trained operator who is certified for night time operations and complies with aviation safety protocols.